 - Advanced Statistics.
 R has many more (and more advanced) statistics capabilities than Excel does.
 They also tend to be faster and more flexible.
 Part of the advanced capabilities of R owes to the fact that R is open source and many users have contributed packages for performing specialized functions.
 For example, this fantasy football draft optimizer uses the Rglpk package to find your optimal starting lineup of players that maximizes the team’s projected points while minimizing its downside risk.

 - State-of-the-Art Graphics.
-R has advanced graphics capabilities (see here for examples–website currently under construction).
+R has advanced graphics capabilities (see here for examples and code for how to create them).
 You can create beautiful graphics using the base R package, or with the lattice or ggplot packages.
 People like to digest and understand statistics visually, and R provides a better tool for creating pretty visualizations than Excel does.

 - It Runs on Many Platforms.
 You can use R on Windows, Mac, Linux, and Unix.